 State’s Attorney Marilyn Hite Ross

-Unlawful Possession of a Weapon by a Felon is a Class 2 Felony that is punishable by a sentence of 3-14 years in the Illinois Department of Corrections followed by two years of Mandatory Supervised Release.
-The defendant is eligible for Class X Felony sentencing of 6-30 years in the Department of Corrections for this offense.
+Aggravated Driving Under the Influence of Alcohol Great Bodily Harm is a Class 4 Felony that is punishable by a special sentence of either probation or 1-12 years in the Illinois Department of Corrections followed by one year of Mandatory Supervised Release.
+Givens was sentenced to two years in the Department of Corrections which must be served at 85%.